OHDSI/OHDSI-in-a-Box/README.md

 **Mac OS X** Download the Microsoft Remote Desktop app from the Mac App Store.
 **Linux** Use [rdesktop](http://www.rdesktop.org/).

-1. Begin the deployment process by clicking the **Launch Stack** button at the top of this page.
-This will take you to the [CloudFormation Manage Console](https://console.aws.amazon.com/cloudformation/) and specify the OHDSI Cloudformation template URL (https://s3.amazonaws.com/ohdsi-rstudio/ohdsi-in-a-box.yaml).
-In the top-right corner of the console, choose the AWS Region in which you'd like to deploy the OHDSI environment, and then click **Next**.
+1. Begin the deployment process by clicking the **Launch Stack** button at the top of this page the corresponds to the version (Windows or Linux) and the AWS Region you want to us.
+This will take you to the [CloudFormation Manage Console](https://console.aws.amazon.com/cloudformation/).
+You will see the CloudFormation template URL is pre-populated.
+Click **Next**.

 2. The next screen will take in all of the parameters for your OHDSI environment.
 A description is provided for each parameter to help explain its function, but following is also a detailed description of how to use each parameter.
-At the top, provide a unique **Stack Name**.
+At the top of this screen, be sure to provide a unique **Stack Name**.

 #### Security
 |Parameter Name| Description|